 What if I have a terminal illness?

-If you have a terminal illness, your disability application will be reviewed within 48 hours after it has been received.
+If you have a terminal illness, complete the terminal illness application for a disability benefit under the Canada Pension Plan.
+Your disability application will be reviewed within 48 hours after it has been received.
 Your application will be given priority so that benefit payments can start as soon as possible if approved.

 Learn more about Canada Pension Plan benefits after a death.